-The indentures governing the Charter Holdings notes permit Charter Holdings to make distributions to Charter Holdco for payment of interest or principal on Charter's convertible senior notes, only if, after giving effect to the distribution, Charter Holdings can incur additional debt under the leverage ratio of 8.75 to 1.0, there is no default under Charter Holdings' indentures and other specified tests are met.
-For the quarter ended June 30, 2006, there was no default under Charter Holdings' indentures and Charter Holdings met its leverage ratio test based on June 30, 2006 financial results.
-Such distributions would be restricted, however, if Charter Holdings fails to meet these tests at such time.
+The indentures governing the Charter Holdings notes permit Charter Holdings to make distributions to Charter Holdo for payment of interest or principal on Charter's convertible senior notes, only if, after giving effect to the distribution, Charter Holdings can incur additional debt under the leverage ratio of 8.75 to 1.0, there is no default under Charter Holdings' indentures and other specified tests are met.
+For the quarter ended June 30, 2006, there was no default under Charter Holdings' indentures and Charter Holdings fails to meet these tests at such time.
 In the past, Charter Holdings has from time to time failed to meet this leverage ratio test.
 There can be no assurance that Charter Holdings will satisfy these tests at the time of such distribution.
-During periods in which distributions are restricted, the indentures governing the Charter Holdings notes permit Charter Holdings and its subsidiaries to make specified investments (that are not restricted payments) in Charter Holdco or Charter up to an amount determined by a formula, as long as there is no default under the indentures.
+During periods in which distributions are restricted, the indentures governing the Charter Holdings notes permit Charter Holdings and its subsidiaries to make specified investments (that are not restricted payments) in Charter Holdo or Charter up to an amount determined by a formula, as long as there is no default under the indentures.